adamgreen/CHiP/README.md

 [WowWee CHiP Robot Toy Dog Teardown - fictiv Blog](https://www.fictiv.com/blog/posts/wowwee-chip-robot-toy-dog-teardown)<br>
 [Photos of CHiP Internals from FCC ID Database](https://fccid.io/OKP0805A/Internal-Photos/Internal-Photos-3123283)<br>
 [My SmartBand Repair](#may-7th-2018---chip-smartband-repair)<br>

+## May 15th, 2018 - The Unofficial CHiP Bluetooth Low Energy Protocol
+I just finished documenting what I learned about the CHiP BLE protocol while developing the [CHiP C API for macOS](https://github.com/adamgreen/CHiP-Capi#readme) and released it as the [Unofficial CHiP Bluetooth Low Energy Protocol Documentation](https://github.com/adamgreen/CHiP/blob/master/CHiP-BLE-Protocol.md#the-unofficial-chip-bluetooth-low-energy-protocol).
+I hope that others find it useful.
+I really look forward to seeing what others can accomplish with it.

+I would like to note a few observations that I made while working with the CHiP BLE protocol:
+* It can be used to build remote control applications that command CHiP where to move and what sounds to make.
+* While the CHiP does contain sensors (IR, microphone, etc), I haven't yet found a way to request their readings via BLE like can be done with the MiP for IR gesture/radar measurements and clap detection.
+This makes it hard to program it to do anything that is autonomous without adding our own sensors.
+* Can control what direction CHiP travels, but no low level control of leg and head placement.
+There are however some higher level actions/animations that can be used to give some such control.

 ## May 14th, 2018 - CHiP C API for macOS